ttomtsis/DVDApplication/README.md

 * Clone the repository to your local machine `git clone https://github.com/ttomtsis/DVDApplication`
 * Navigate to the docker-scripts directory, located inside the project directory
 * Start the containers by running the compose-start.bat file: `./compose-start.bat`
-* Delete the containers, networks and associated vlumes by running the compose-stop.bat file: `./compose-stop.bat`
+* Delete the containers, networks and associated volumes by running the compose-stop.bat file: `./compose-stop.bat`

 ### Option 3: Dockerhub
 * Check out the associated dockerhub repository: https://hub.docker.com/repository/docker/ttomtsis/dvd-spring-server/general
-* Pull the desired image and use the `start.bat` script to run it `docker pull ttomtsis/dvd-spring-server:native-image`
+* Pull the desired image and use the `start.bat` script to run it `docker pull ttomtsis/dvd-spring-server:latest`

+NOTE: If you pull a tag other than 'latest' you will need to tag the pulled image to 'dvd-spring-server:latest'

 ## Kubernetes
 To run the project on Minikube, make sure you have python 3, Minikube and kubectl installed and properly configured on your machine.
 * Clone the repository to your local machine: `git clone https://github.com/ttomtsis/DVDApplication`
 * Navigate to the yaml folder in the project directory
-* Run the `setup.bat` file.
-This script initializes a minikube cluster with a REST server, a MySQL Router and an InnoDB cluster with 3 MySQL databases
+* Run the `setup.py` file.
+This script initializes a minikube cluster with a REST server, and an InnoDB Cluster with 3 databases
 * Get the minikube IP address.
 Keep this window open.
 * Access the application's endpoints at the given IP address
 * If you want to remove all traces of the application run the `delete.bat` script
-* Experimental secret encryption in the cluster through `enable-encryption.bat` script

 # Endpoints